HPCNow/hpcnow-labs/admin-training/slurm/05-cgroups-and-gres.md

 ## Requirements
 * Laptop with SSH client.
-* Virtual Slurm environment created in the hands-on 01
+* Virtual Slurm environment created in hands-on session 01
 * Previous hands-on completed

 ## CGroups

 CGroups is a Linux kernel feature that limits, accounts for, and isolates the resource usage (CPU, memory, disk I/O, network, etc.) of a collection of processes.

-Cgroups provides the following features but not all of them are exposed in all the batch queue systems:
+CGroups provides the following features but not all of them are exposed in batch queue systems:
 * Resource limiting – groups can be set to not exceed a configured memory limit, which also includes the file system cache
 * Prioritization – some groups may get a larger share of CPU utilization or disk I/O throughput
 * Accounting – measures a group's resource usage, which may be used, for example, for billing purposes
 * Control – freezing groups of processes, their checkpointing and restarting

 The CGroups adoption in Slurm is the only safe way to suspend jobs in memory, enforce resource limits, and also deliver CPU binding, memory affinity, and GPU access.
-And for that reason HPCNow! strongly suggest incorporating CGroups in your production environment.
+For this reason, HPCNow! strongly suggests incorporating CGroups in your production environment.

 ### proctrack/cgroup plugin

-The proctrack/cgroup plugin is used for process tracking and suspend/resume capability. proctrack/cgroup uses the freezer subsystem which is, at this time, the most reliable mechanism for tracking and control processes in Linux systems.
+The proctrack/cgroup plugin is used for process tracking and suspend/resume capability. proctrack/cgroup uses the freezer subsystem which is (at this time) the most reliable mechanism for tracking and controlling processes in Linux systems.

 In order to enable this plugin, we will set up the following parameter in slurm.conf: